programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figcaption>
 </figure>

-It becomes clear from the above examples that `plotly.go` requires more code than `plotly.px`, because many features need to be manually created in `plotly.go`.
+It becomes clear from the above examples that `plotly.go` requires more code than `plotly.px` because many features need to be manually created in `plotly.go`.
 Thus, it is usually better to use `plotly.px` where possible.

 ### Why Use Graph Objects?